Which type of choline works best with your genes?

 The results showed that men and postmenopausal women were more likely to have organ damage faster than premenopausal women, indicating that estrogen may play a role in how the body prioritizes choline creation.[ref]

 Indeed, later research shows that an estrogen response element directly affects PEMT expression.[ref]
 Thus, women who are premenopausal induce PEMT and create choline at higher levels.
 This is likely due to choline being essential in reproduction.
-It protects the fetus if the mother’s diet lacks choline, often faced by our ancestors who may have had seasonal deficiencies.
+It protects the fetus if the mother’s diet lacks choline, which was a situation often faced by our ancestors with seasonal deficiencies.

 Choline as a nootropic: